DanielWJudge/TaskTracker/README.md

 **Created by Daniel Judge** to fight productivity theater and ship real value.

 *"Most task apps make you feel busy.
-TaskTracker makes you productive."*
+Momentum makes you productive."*

 ---